MCHatcher/OBC-multiple-equilibria/README.md

 Insert_App_2_loop.m -- Same as Insert_App_2.m but with some parameters commented out for analysis of M matrix at different parameter values.
 The parameter combinations are set in the OBC_App_2_M_matrix file (see below).

 Insert_App_2_loop_PLT.m -- Same as Insert_App_2_loop.m but for the case of the price-level targeting rule.

+Insert_Example_2.m -- Specifies the calibration and matrices of the different regimes (slack and bind) in the Fisherian model (Section 2.4, Example 1 and Example 2 in the paper).

+Insert_RBC.m -- Specifies the calibration and matrices of the different regimes (slack and bind) in the Real Business Cycle model in Iacoviello and Guerrieri (2015,JME).
+This file is used in the OBC_RBC_sims...m files (see below) and some results are reported in Example 2' (Supplementary Appendix to the paper).

+Insert_Samuelson.m -- Specifies the calibration and matrices of the different regimes (slack and bind) in the Endogenous Business Cycle model in Example 3' (Supplementary Appendix to the paper).
+This file is used in the OBC_App_3_sims_PF.m file which simulates the perfect forsight path(s) for given initial conditions.

+M_matrix.m -- Computes the M matrix of impulse responses (see Holden,2023) for a model with structure defined in the Insert_....m files.
+The resulting matrix can then be used in P_matrix.m to determine whether the M matrix has the P-matrix property.

+OBC_App_1_sims_PF.m -- Simulates the perfect foresight paths in the Simple Asset Pricing model (Example 1', Supplementary Appendix).
+Only one solution is found

+OBC_App_1_sims_PF_loop.m -- Plots the policy function in the Simple Asset Pricing model (Example 1', Supplementary Appendix).

 OTHER INFO